mike-wen1/2018-2019-Madness/README.md

 # MidKnight Mayhem Team Code 2018-2019!

 ## Setting up the development environment
- - If you have Android Studio in your Applications folder, skip steps 1

 1. Open Terminal.app (in `/Applications/Utilities/` or by using spotlight `Cmd-Space 'Terminal'`)
 2. Run `open ~/Robotics`.
 If you have a folder named `ftc_app` there, skip to step 8.
 3. Run `mkdir Robotics ; cd Robotics` in the Terminal (creates a Robotics folder in your home directory and enters it)